Pocholo77/IT_Sprint_8/README.md

 Consuming data from Api https://swapi.dev/ , showing ships info cards.

+The images of the ships were taken from https://starwars.fandom.com/ and they're available just in some ships, in a sample mode ,

 ## Available Scripts

 In the project directory, you can run: